doniyor2109/utility-hooks/README.md

 > Inspired by [How to read an often-changing value from useCallback?](https://reactjs.org/docs/hooks-faq.html#how-to-read-an-often-changing-value-from-usecallback)

-Unlike `useCallback`, `useCallbackProxy` does not accept second argument, so it updates only in `useEffect` call.
+Unlike `useCallback`, `useCallbackProxy` does not accept second argument and stores original `callback` in ref.

-> This can lead to unexpected bugs in function closures when called before `useEffect` trigger.

 ```javascript
 function LoginForm({ onSubmit }) {